ansys/scade-design-rules/doc/source/rules/project_structure/no_scade_library.rst

-.. index:: single: No Scade Library
+.. index:: single: No SCADE library

-No Scade Library
+No SCADE library
 ================

 .. rule::